RagnarB83/ash-documentation/docs/coordinate-input.rst

 Calculate connectivity of fragment object
 ===========================================

 Connectivity is an important aspect of the fragment as it distinguishes atoms that are in close-contact (i.e. forming some kind of stable covalent bond) and atoms further apart and obviously not bonded.
-Correct connectivity is crucial for some Yggdrasill functionality.
+Correct connectivity is crucial for some Ash functionality.
 Currently, connectivity is calculated based on a distance and radii-based criterion (to be documented later).

 .. role:: red